LAPTOP REPAIR GLOSSARY / MOTHERBOARD & CHIP / POST

 • Laptop powers on but shows a completely black screen — no manufacturer logo

-• Beep codes on startup (a sequence of beeps indicating which check failed)
+• Beep codes on startup indicating which check failed

-• Error message on screen: “No bootable device”, “Memory error”, or similar
+• Error message: “No bootable device”, “Memory error”, or similar

 • Laptop powers on briefly then immediately shuts off